Astrocytoma - Standard format (pdf)

 Find out more about Astrocytomas in the full fact sheet.

-Astrocytomas are the most common type of brain tumour within the group of brain tumours called gliomas.
-About one third of all brain tumours and brain cancers diagnosed in the UK are astrocytomas.
+Astrocytomas are the most common type of primary brain tumour within the group of brain tumours called gliomas.
+Primary means they have originated from the brain instead of spreading from elsewhere.
+About one third of all brain tumours diagnosed in the UK are astrocytomas.